Mission Statement

 Service Projects

 There are two types of service projects that HYPE does - one for CYT, and one for the community.
-The kinds of service projects vary according to Branch and cover everything from cleaning a CYT storage space to serving a Super Saturday breakfast to the cast, to volunteering at a soup kitchen, or visiting a retirement home.
+The kinds of service projects vary and cover everything from cleaning a CYT storage space or improving production space, to serving a Super Saturday breakfast to the cast, to volunteering at a soup kitchen, or visiting a retirement home.

 Why does HYPE do service projects?